Andrew Benintendi Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels have the 15th-ranked team ERA among all league pitching staffs (4.18).
+- The Angels have a 4.17 team ERA that ranks 15th among all league pitching staffs.

+- Angels pitchers combine to surrender 60 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- Canning (3-2 with a 4.95 ERA and 30 strikeouts in 36 1/3 innings pitched) makes the start for the Angels, his eighth of the season.
+- Anderson makes the start for the Angels, his 10th of the season.
+He is 2-0 with a 4.81 ERA and 30 strikeouts in 48 2/3 innings pitched.

-- The right-hander's most recent appearance came on Wednesday against the Boston Red Sox, when he went seven scoreless innings while giving up two hits.
+- The lefty's most recent appearance came on Thursday against the Boston Red Sox, when he went six innings, surrendering one earned run while allowing five hits.

-- The 27-year-old has put up an ERA of 4.95, with 7.4 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .252 against him.
+- In nine games this season, the 33-year-old has put up a 4.81 ERA and 5.5 strikeouts per nine innings, while allowing a batting average of .279 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.